 Last Saturday's rally, for example, had an Earth Day theme.
 "The youth was out," said Friedli.
 "It was so heartening to see."

-But diverse interests, Mueller added, "shouldn't be banished from a movement, because a diverse crowd signals to powerholders and bystanders who might support your movement that you're more than a radical fringe, that you're a large cross section of society."
+But diverse interests, Mueller said, "shouldn't be banished from a movement because a diverse crowd signals to powerholders and bystanders who might support your movement that you're more than a radical fringe, that you're a large cross section of society."

 "That can be a strength," she said.